-This is the first of two articles on using DayBack Calendar with Salesforce Lightning Scheduler.
-DayBack can be used to visually schedule Lightning Scheduler’s Service Appointments with an elegant drag and drop interface, custom workflows, and scheduling analytics.
+This is the first of two articles on using DayBack Calendar with Salesforce Scheduler.
+DayBack can be used to visually schedule Salesforce Scheduler’s Service Appointments with an elegant drag-and-drop interface, custom workflows, and scheduling analytics.

-In this article, we’re going to look at working with relating Lightning Scheduler’s Service Appointments and Service Resources.
+In this article, we’ll look at working with relating Salesforce Scheduler’s Service Appointments and Service Resources.
 In future articles, we’ll look at displaying resource availability and scheduling across different timezones.

 Need help?
 The instructions and example code that follows is designed to show you how this customization works and to let developers add this to their own deployments.
 If you’d rather we deploy this for you, we can customize this feature and add it to your DayBack as part of an implementation package.
 Just get in touch.

 Basic Relationships in Salesforce Scheduler

 DayBack focuses on the Service Appointment object in Scheduler.